beau1399/arensee/README.md

           sprite={["x.",".x"]}
           letterToColor={"x":"yellow", ".":"brown"} />
 ```
-The properties seen in the markup above establish, in order, the size of each virtual pixel in device pixels, the appearance definition of the sprite, and
+The properties seen in the markup above establish, in order, the size of each virtual pixel in device pixels, the appearance definition of the sprite, and a mapping object that gives the necessary context to render the sprite from its textual appearance definition.

+For Arensee, the Sprite component is mostly invoked from component "Piece," where the JSX seen below is present: